If you've improved your credit score, you may be able to renegotiate your loan rate and terms with your lender. Find out how to renegotiate your loan.

-Whether you’ve taken out a loan to pay for a home, a car, a college education, or any other major expense, you obviously needed some financial assistance to make that purchase.
-But what if you no longer require the loan at some point as a result of a significant improvement in your income?
+But what if you want to get rid of your loan earlier as a result of a significant improvement in your income?
 Or what if you’ve been able to find a loan from a different lender at much better terms and a lower interest rate?

 More specifically, what if you were able to find someone willing to take over your loan?
 Would you be able to transfer it to that person?
 The answer to this question depends on the exact type of loan you are thinking of transferring, so let’s take a look at a few.

-Home loans can be transferred to another individual, which may happen when a home is sold to a new owner.
-At this point, the mortgage is transferred to the buyer.
+- Transfer Your Mortgage – You can transfer your mortgage to the buyer.
+However, for this to work, your buyer must agree to this agreement.
 This scenario is often ideal since the new owner will not have to take out a new mortgage, which may often come with a higher interest rate.

 Before the mortgage can be transferred, the contract must stipulate that it can be assumed by someone other than yourself.
 A mortgage that is “assumable” means that the outstanding balance may be transferred to another individual.